 - “quella viva luce [the Son] che si mea / dal suo lucente, che non si disuna / da lui [the Father] né da l’amor [the Holy Spirit] ch’a lor s’intrea” (55-57)

 In conclusion, let us consider ”Ciò che non more e ciò che può morire” (52), which means, literally, “That which does not die and that which can die”.
-In other words, Dante here references “all created beings” — “all living things”.
+In other words, Dante here references “all created beings” — that is, “all living things”.

 “Ciò che non more” (“that which does not die”) embraces those created beings that are created directly by God, those beings that, in the creation discourse of Paradiso 7, are created “sanza mezzo”, without the mediation of the heavens: “Ciò che da lei sanza mezzo distilla” (Par.
 7.67) and “Ciò che da essa sanza mezzo piove” (Par.
 7.70).
 We note how the magnificent formulation of Paradiso 13 — “Cìo che non more e ciò che può morire” (52) — echoes the magnificent formulations, also beginning with “Ciò che”, from Paradiso 7.
 We recall from Paradiso 7 that those beings that are created without mediation, immediately by God, are gifted with immortality.